1974 FA Charity Shield: Post-match

 There was much criticism of the FA's decision from people in football.
 Bob Paisley, for example, said: "People who don't know how to run the country are trying to run football, which they know even less about".
 In answer to this criticism, the chairman of the disciplinary committee, Vernon Stokes, admitted that "the punishments might not have been quite so severe" if the match had not been played at Wembley and shown on television.

 Tommy Smith, booked during the game for his tackle on Clarke, had been called to the hearing to give evidence.
 He condemned the whole affair as a farce.
 Smith confirmed that the initial foul on Keegan was committed by Johnny Giles, not Bremner, but Bremner was the first Leeds player Keegan saw when he turned to retaliate.
 Smith says that as soon as he came into the hearing, an unnamed FA official immediately accused him of starting all the trouble with his "very first tackle of the game".
 Smith retorted that the man was not even at the game and so how could he know that?
 The FA official replied by saying: "This is a democratic hearing of the evidence, you're not allowed to ask questions".
 Smith says he laughed out loud at the absurdity of that statement.
 At this point Matt Busby, who was on the FA committee, intervened and said: "I saw what happened.
 That'll be all, Tommy, thanks for coming".
 Smith says he left the room "wondering how it was possible that a person such as that committee member could have a key role in the running of football in this country".

 Brian Clough was not at Leeds much longer, being sacked on 12 September less than eight weeks after he arrived.
 In later years, he reflected on the 1974 Charity Shield and said: "Billy Bremner's behaviour was scandalous, producing one of the most notorious incidents in Wembley history".
-In response, the Leeds United website states that it was probably "six of one and half a dozen of the other", and that Clough's "one-eyed version of events" was coloured by his nightmare experience at the club.
+In response, a Leeds United fan website states that it was probably "six of one and half a dozen of the other", and that Clough's "one-eyed version of events" was coloured by his nightmare experience at the club.

 Bob Paisley managed Liverpool for nine years until he retired after the 1982–83 season and was succeeded by Joe Fagan.
 Under Paisley's management, Liverpool won six League Championships, three League Cups, six Charity Shields, three European Cups, one UEFA Cup and one UEFA Super Cup.
 At the time of his retirement, he had won the Manager of the Year Award a record six times.